Training routines (Scientology): TR-0: Bullbait

-The coach says things to the student to try to provoke a reaction.
+The coach says things to the student to try to provoke a reaction, including teasing, joking and yelling.
 The coach may say or do anything except leaving the chair.
 The student must be able to sit and watch the coach without getting distracted or reacting in any way.
 If he does, the coach flunks him and the TR starts over.
 The coach will attempt to find the student's "buttons" (things that cause a reaction).
 The stated purpose of this TR is to train the student to be there in a communication situation without getting distracted.

 TR-1: Dear Alice

 The student reads several lines from Alice in Wonderland to the coach as if saying them himself.
 The coach either acknowledges the line or flunks the student according to whether the line is communicated clearly.

 TR-2: Acknowledgements

 The coach reads the student lines from Alice in Wonderland in a reversal of TR-1.
 The student must acknowledge each line so as to clearly end the cycle of communication.